Music theory: Texture

 In music, texture is how the melodic, rhythmic, and harmonic materials are combined in a composition, thus determining the overall quality of the sound in a piece.
 Texture is often described in regard to the density, or thickness, and range, or width, between lowest and highest pitches, in relative terms as well as more specifically distinguished according to the number of voices, or parts, and the relationship between these voices.
 For example, a thick texture contains many "layers" of instruments.
 One of these layers could be a string section, or another brass.

 The thickness also is affected by the number and the richness of the instruments playing the piece.
 The thickness varies from light to thick.
 A lightly textured piece will have light, sparse scoring.
 A thickly or heavily textured piece will be scored for many instruments.
 A piece's texture may be affected by the number and character of parts playing at once, the timbre of the instruments or voices playing these parts and the harmony, tempo, and rhythms used.
 The types categorized by number and relationship of parts are analyzed and determined through the labeling of primary textural elements: primary melody, secondary melody, parallel supporting melody, static support, harmonic support, rhythmic support, and harmonic and rhythmic support.

 Common types included monophonic texture (a single melodic voice, such as a piece for solo soprano or solo flute), biphonic texture (two melodic voices, such as a duo for bassoon and flute in which the bassoon plays a drone note and the flute plays the melody), polyphonic texture and homophonic texture (chords accompanying a melody).

 Form or structure

 A musical canon.
-Encyclopaedia Britannica calls a "canon" both a compositional technique and a musical form.
+Encyclopædia Britannica calls a "canon" both a compositional technique and a musical form.

 The term musical form (or musical architecture) refers to the overall structure or plan of a piece of music, and it describes the layout of a composition as divided into sections.
 In the tenth edition of The Oxford Companion to Music, Percy Scholes defines musical form as "a series of strategies designed to find a successful mean between the opposite extremes of unrelieved repetition and unrelieved alteration."
 According to Richard Middleton, musical form is "the shape or structure of the work".
 He describes it through difference: the distance moved from a repeat; the latter being the smallest difference.
 Difference is quantitative and qualitative: how far, and of what type, different.
 In many cases, form depends on statement and restatement, unity and variety, and contrast and connection.